personalrobotics/feeding_web_interface/README.md

 # Feeding Web Interface

 This repository contains code for the feeding web app.
-The app itself is in `feedingwebapp` and contains its own README.
-The other folder in this repository (will) contain a ROS package that can be used to test the web app's integration with ROS.
+The app itself is in `feedingwebapp`.
+ROS nodes used to test the app are in `feeding_web_app_ros2_test`, and messages for those ROS nodes are in `feeding_web_app_ros2_msgs`.
+Each directory contains its own README.